Pravargav/Amadeus/English/sentences.md

 -> He keeps laying the blame on others.

--> How do I seem to you?

 -> Have you had/eaten breakfast?

 -> Did you have/eat breakfast?

 -> Generally, how many errors are we supposed to get in a day?

--> Everyone has the same kind/amount of greed.

 -> I skidded across the ground and scraped my skin.
 The outer layer peeled off, leaving a raw wound.